bayu2309/katau-linebot/README.md

 # Katou-LINEBot
 Bot for LINE

+change the API key in constant.js change the config key in config.js

 run
 ```
 npm install
 npm run build
 ```

 after that change this from the .gitignore
 ```
 /build